leandrosardi/blackops/README.md

 ![blackops list of nodes](/assets/list02.png)

-- You an define a custom number of seconds to update each row:
+- You can define a custom number of seconds to update each row:

 ```
 ops list --interval 15